What is the PDCA Cycle and how is it relevant to ISO Certification and ISO Standards?

 PDCA – CHECK

-Once we have the data or records generated through “Do” phase, this must be analysed or studied (Deming’s PDSA cycle – Study).
+Once we have the data or records generated through “Do” phase, this must be analyzed or studied (Deming’s PDSA cycle – Study).

 As discussed before, the focus of Deming was to give impetus on analysis and study of the data generated from ‘Do’ phase rather than just to check if the execution was a success or failure of what was planned.